How To Increase Your Event Registrations With One Simple Change

 Convincing attendees to register for your event is perhaps the biggest conundrum you as an event organizer have.

-For me, it is the most stressful time because I have promised my exhibitors that we will attain a certain number of attendees, yet looking at my registration trend over time, mild panic sets in because its not at a level I had hoped for by the time I am looking.
+For me, it is the most stressful time because I have promised my exhibitors that we will attain a certain number of attendees, yet looking at my registration trend over time, mild panic sets in because it’s not at a level I had hoped for by the time I am looking.

 1. Other Prior Events